patrick-kidger/equinox/README.md

 After initialisation then attributes cannot be modified: models are immutable as per functional programming.
 (Parameter updates are made by creating a new model, not by mutating parameters in-place; see for example [`train_mlp.py`](./examples/train_mlp.py).)

 It is typical to also create some methods on the class.
 As `self` will be an input parameter -- treated as a PyTree -- then these methods will get access to the attributes of the instance.
-Defining `__call__` gives an easy way to define a forward pass for a model:
+Defining `__call__` gives an easy way to define a forward pass for a model (although any method can be used, and no methods are special-cased):

 ```python
 class LinearWithoutBias(equinox.Module):